High Holidays 2022/5783

 The Jewish High Holy Day season will be here before we know it!

-Sukkot, the joyful fall harvest holiday, begins Sunday, October 11 at sunset and continues through Sunday, October 16 at Sundown.
-The holiday concludes with Shemini Atzeret/Simchat Torah, whose dates vary based on custom.
+Sukkot, the joyful fall harvest holiday, begins Friday, September 29 at sunset and continues through Friday, October 6 at Sundown.
+The holiday concludes with Shemini Atzeret/Simchat Torah, whose dates vary based on custom but culminate by Sunday, October 8 at sundown.

 If you have any concerns about taking time off from classes, see the Class Attendance and University Holidays policy for details.
 The Jewish Virtual Library has more information on these days, considered the most sacred on the Jewish calendar.
 Please contact Josh Jeffreys, Jewish Chaplain and Director of Religious Life, if you have any questions.